gdha/rear-automated-testing/docs/configuration.md

 For all users the public Bareos download area will be used, but if you wish to use the updated (subscribed) versions of bareos then you need to do the following additional steps *before* provisioning the *client* and *server* VMs with `vagrant`.

 Enter the directory `rear-automated-testing/centos7/ansible/common/roles/rear-test/files` and copy the `bareos.ini.template` file into the same directory as `bareos.ini` (do **not** delete the `bareos.ini.template` file however!).
+Please note, even if you want to provision the VMs with Ubuntu the `bareos.ini` file in the directory `rear-automated-testing/centos7/ansible/common/roles/rear-test/files` should be modified, because all Linus distro's supported by this project share the same ansible directories.

     $ cd rear-automated-testing/centos7/ansible/common/roles/rear-test/files
     $ cp bareos.ini.template bareos.ini